 Where is described by a generalised trapezoidal fuzzy number.

-Step 4: measure the similarities of total risk with all given linguistic terms in Step 1, and the largest similarity is considered as a risk value of the system in linguistic terms.
+Step 4: measuring the similarities of total risk with all given linguistic terms in Step 1, and considering the largest similarity as a risk value of the system in linguistic terms.

 From the above steps, we can see that the model involves operations between different fuzzy numbers (see Appendix A for details) and the acquisition of a similarity measure.
-However, the existing formula used to calculate a fuzzy number can result in partial information loss of the obtained risk value [56].
+However, the results of the multiplication and division with the existing formulae are an approximation of a triangular fuzzy number for simplified computation consideration, which is likely to result in partial information loss of the obtained risk value [58].
 In the case of more risk indicators, it may have a greater impact on the results of risk assessment.
-In addition, although different formulae are used to obtain the similarity measure, the calculation thereof between non-linear fuzzy numbers is still not ideal.
+Additionally, although different formulae are used to obtain the similarity measure, the calculation between non-linear fuzzy numbers is still not ideal.
 For the fuzzy risk analysis of a tunnel, the fuzzy numbers of non-linear parameters may be more reasonable.
 Therefore, to improve the reliability of tunnel engineering risk assessment, it is necessary to improve the existing risk analysis model.

 2.2.
 The improved risk assessment model